-Average directional index (ADX)is an oscillator that measures the strength and momentum of a trend.
+Average directional index (ADX) is an oscillator or momentum indicator that measures the strength and momentum of a trend.
 ADX uses three lines - the -DI, the +DI and the ADX.

 The +DI and the -DI determine the direction of the trend.
 The +DI line represents an uptrend, while the -DI line represents a downtrend.

 ADX is the smoothed average of the difference between +DI and -DI lines.
 ADX oscillates between 0-100.
 A rising ADX means a strong trend, and a falling ADX means a weak trend.
 An ADX reading above 25-50 is termed as a strong trend, while a reading above 50-75 is termed to be very strong.
 A reading above 75 can be unsustainable, and caution needs to be exercised.

 Traders look out for the crossover of +DI and the -DI.
 If +DI crosses above –DI, it is a positive trend reversal, and a buy order can be placed, and if -DI crosses above +DI, it is a negative trend reversal and a sell order can be placed.
 Along with the crossover, if the ADX is above 25, the trend is strong.

 - Momentum indicators ideally should be used with price overlay indicators for better results as they complement each other

 - It will take some practice and consistency to get used to momentum indicators